a-shine/pm-for-startups/deck.md

 Notes:

 - This comes from large organization where you need to unlock resources to start your project, hence you must justify to the business and stakeholders that it is worth doing
-- You don't have a need to justify yourselves to a large organization or business, but it is still a useful exercise to do
+- You don't have a need to justify yourselves to a large organization or business, but it is still a useful exercise to do (justify to yourself and potential funders)
 - The project charter allows you to have one document that you can refer back to when you are making decisions about the project
 - It allows you to quickly have an overview of the project and remind yourself of the project's objectives
 - It can be shared with potential funders, partners to give them a quick and clear understanding of what it is you are doing